Disneyland Food and Wine Festival with Kids

 Kid-Friendly Options at Disneyland’s Food & Wine

 - Black Garlic Pork Belly Banh Mi – delicious sandwich that some children might enjoy eating deconstructed.

-I Heart Artichokes
+I Artichokes Marketplace

-- Fried Artichokes
+- Fried Artichokes with Lemon Aïoli (Vegetarian)

 - Artichoke Toast with Artichoke Cream Cheese and Olive & Artichoke Tapenade (Vegetarian)

 More Kid-Friendly Foods at Disney Food & Wine